ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

    = {-# LIKELY <NUM> #-} Bar
    | {-# LIKELY <NUM> #-} Baz

+ data Foo where
+   {-# LIKELY <NUM> #-} Bar :: Foo
+   {-# LIKELY <NUM> #-} Baz :: Foo

 If likelihood information for data types is given, it must be given for all constructors.

-When pattern matching on an expression of such a type using a simple case expression the default likelihoods are given by the information in the data declaration.
+When pattern matching on an expression of such a type using a simple case expression:
+The default likelihoods are given by the information in the data declaration, unless any explicit likelihoods are given in which case the information form the data declaration won't be used.

 When pattern matching on such an expression using other means the likelihood information might be considered by the compiler but no guarantees are given.